This post may contain affiliate links. Please read our disclosure policy.

 - Allow the steam to release naturally for 10 minutes after cooking time is finished.
 Once the float valve has dropped, press Cancel and unlock to remove the lid.

 - Stir in the chia seeds and press Saute button.
-As the jam simmers, stir it frequently with a wooden spoon, lightly breaking up the strawberries as you stir.
+As the jam simmers, stir it frequently with a wooden spoon (affiliate link), lightly breaking up the strawberries as you stir.
 Once the jam begins to thicken, after about 5 minutes, press Cancel and allow the jam to cool.

 - Transfer the jam into a glass mason jar, secure with lid and store in the refrigerator for up to 10 days.